Eliot-Roxbergh/notes_pinephone/README.md

 Part of system UI, works.

 ## Wifi
-Wifi was moderately fast at 4-5 MB/s, it works.
+Wifi was moderately fast at 4-5 MB/s (quick test), it works.
 However, wifi does not seem to be automatically discovered after toggling wifi HW switch while phone is running.

 ## Internet, texts, calls, mms